bechu/BeBlob/README.md

 To compile by yourself :

-You need a recent compiler (gcc or clang) because beblob was write in c++11.
+You need a recent compiler (gcc or clang) because beblob was written in c++11.

  * git clone ..
  * cd source